squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 Please consult the ''/etc/services'' file on your system for a list of known ports and protocols.

-== Does Squid support the use of a database such as mySQL for storing the ACL list? == Yes, Squid supports acl interaction with external data sources via the external_acl_type directive.
+== Does Squid support the use of a database such as mySQL for storing the ACL list? == Yes, Squid supports acl interaction with external data sources via the SquidConf:external_acl_type directive.
 Helpers for LDAP and NT Domain group membership is included in the distribution and it's very easy to write additional helpers to fit your environment.

 == How can I allow a single address to access a specific URL? == This example allows only the ''special_client'' to access the ''special_url''.
 Any other client that tries to access the ''special_url'' is denied.